gharathrithik/gharathrithik/README.md

 - 👨🏻‍💻 I'm currently working as a systems engineer in Infosys
 - 🌱 I’m currently learning Data Analytics and Data Science
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for opportunities to grow in the field of analytics
 - 🥅 2023 Goals: Learn more about AI/ML

 <details>